For Home students registering for 2021/22 the tuition fees are £9,000 per year for both the First and Second Year.

 The LSA believes in fair fees for all students, regardless of where in the world they come from.
 We are presently agreeing international tuition fee levels with our validating partner for 2021/22.
 Please check back for further updates.

 Tuition fees are due and payable at registration for each year, and you have two payment options:

-1. To pay in full.
-You are entitled to a five per cent discount if full payment of that year’s fees is made prior to or at enrolment.
+1. Self-Financing Students to pay in full.
+You are entitled to a five per cent discount if full payment of that year’s fees is made prior to or at registration.

 You are required to ensure that you have secured funds to pay your tuition fees at the point of enrolment.
 Students who anticipate difficulty in making tuition fee payments as outlined above should contact the school as soon as possible to discuss their financial position and options.

 Student Finance Loans

 Home Students at the LSA are eligible to apply for student finance for tuition fee loans and for a maintenance loan.
 You can do so here.
 Please note you must apply for an Undergraduate loan as the MArch in Designing Architecture is part of the five-year ARB/RIBA recognised course in Architecture.

 The LSA is also registered for eligible students to apply for Post Graduate Loans.
 For any questions regarding this please contact our Admissions Team at email@example.com.